 We would recommend speaking to your Mortgage Advisor in Birmingham.
 They will assess your financial situation first before looking to defer your payments as your situation may not yet be pressing.

-You are approaching a Mortgage Broker in Birmingham like us, will allow you to explore all of your current mortgage options and could make things feel a lot less stressful.
+If you are wondering why use a Mortgage Broker in Birmingham like us, will allow you to explore all of your current mortgage options and could make things feel a lot less stressful.

 In some cases, a mortgage payment holiday can harm your credit score, but most lenders have now said that for issues linked to the virus, they will ensure that this is not the case.